MGMonge/petrol/README.md

 A javascript unit testing tool designed to be simple, install it and start writing tests straight away... that's it.
 No webpack, No karma.
 No distractions.

-## Why does this package exist?

-**Although Petrol can be used to test anything** the main reason this package exists is because **Vue js developers** needed a quick way to unit test their components.

-Petrol uses **Jasmine** internally to run the tests but the test files don't use the `describe()` and `it()` global methods. it has its own structure and assertion methods.

 ## What can you do with this package?

 * Write tests in a class, extending the Petrol TestCase with all the assertion methods